thisisevilevil/evilevil365/_drafts/2024-04-10-Randomize-BIOSPassword-Dell.md

 ## Fetching the BIOS Password
 Currently it's only possible to view the password with a Graph.
 It can be a blocker for many, but luckily, we can create tools and frontends to make it easier to fetch BIOS Passwords for ServiceDesk teams, when required.
-For now, let's explore how we can fetch the BIOS Passowrd using [Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer).
+For now, let's explore how we can fetch the BIOS Password using [Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer).
 Based on the [docs from Microsoft](https://learn.microsoft.com/en-us/graph/api/intune-deviceconfig-hardwarepasswordinfo-get?view=graph-rest-beta) we will need the following permissions: `DeviceManagementConfiguration.Read.All`, `DeviceManagementConfiguration.ReadWrite.All`, `DeviceManagementManagedDevices.PrivilegedOperations.All`

 1. Open Graph Explorer
 2. Sign-in with your account